ChunLinKuo/Student-test-performance-analysis/README.md

 # Students-Test-Performance-Analysis

 ### Project Overview
-This data analysis aims to provide insights into differe factors that might influence students' test performance.
-It involves paretnal education level, test preparation course and lunch aids...etc.
+This data analysis aims to provide insights into different factors that might influence students' test performance.
+It involves parental education level, test preparation course and lunch aids...etc.
 By analyzing the data, we have better visibility to identify correlations.
 ### Data Source
 Students_test_performance - it contains detailed information about test score.